Wyatt Houston

-Wyatt Houston (born June 21, 1994) is an American football tight end who is currently a free agent.
-He played college football at Utah State.
+Wyatt Houston (born June 21, 1994) is an American professional football tight end who is currently a free agent.
+He played college football for the Utah State Aggies.
 He signed with the Kansas City Chiefs as an undrafted free agent in 2017.

 College career

 Houston played college football at Utah State where he was ranked second all-time in receptions by recording 86 of the receptions for 933 career yards receiving and 9 total touchdown receptions.

 Professional career

 Kansas City Chiefs

 Houston signed with the Kansas City Chiefs as an undrafted free agent on May 6, 2017, but was waived three days later.

 Carolina Panthers

 On May 31, 2017, Houston signed with the Carolina Panthers.
 He was waived on July 29, 2017.